 The prototype Super Dream Express at the Kamonomiya test centre.
 Source: Railway in Memory

 The test centre in Kamomiya.
 1962.
 This is about 50 km south west of Yokohama, 84 km from Tokyo, and 3km from Odawara Shinkansen station.
 A Kodama express is passing on the main line.
 Source: City of Odawara

 The A unit by the Shin-Sakagawa Railway Bridge in early days.
 Notice the dual gauge present at the time.
+This was used to deliver the new trains as well as bring construction materials to the site.
 Source: Japanspecialista

 The two car A unit on an early trial run at Kamomiya in 1962.
 Source: Pinterest

 Aerial view of Kamomiya about 1962 showing the two Sakagawa railway bridges.
 Here’s a modern Google Streets view of the bridge across the river.

 The ‘A’ unit after a test run.
 Source: Facebook

 The four car ‘B’ unit seen on a run along the Kamomiya test line.
 Mount Fuji is in the background.
 Source: Twitter